AadamZ5/expirable-item/README.md

 # expirable-item

 Expirable items allow you to do stuff with items and set a timeout to do something after the timeout expires.
+This is written in TypeScript and uses native Promises.

 ## Simple usage ideas